Photo: Elle Neill, Parc LaFontaine, Montreal, 2018.

-In Flourishing in Canada: How to be Capable of Living the Good Life, we explain this reality.
+In Flourishing in Canada: How to Get the Good Life, we explain this reality.

 But living a good life marked by the possession of dignity-as-autonomy is harder to acquire than is allowed by just the right that community (as government) should come from the outside and bestow our dignity upon us.
 Although the latter does need to happen, we need to be rendered autonomous not only through external policy and practice that eliminate “tournament culture” and the barriers it sets to personal autonomy but also by external policy and practice that promote internal capacity to function autonomously: to set and exercise preferences, to connect with others, to recover when we fail (as we will, given that to function autonomously is to take risks).

 So we identify three capabilities – autonomy (chiefly), connection, and resilience (both concomitant elements of autonomy) – to which all are entitled as possessors of human dignity.
 We demonstrate that our Tournament Culture, with its selective production of winners and its mass production of losers, by its very nature subverts and transgresses the human dignity that mandates our right to flourish.
 By pitting people against one another in competition for relative position, this culture keeps too many from achieving success in the dimensions of life that flourishing demands: income and income equality; access to health care and the advancement of health; access to leisure and culture, including time away from work and worry; and education.
 These are the core dimensions of a life dignified by autonomy, itself the core dimension of our dignity.